Menu

 Answer:

-• Self assessments by operating staff with assistance of compliance staff or outside consultants.
+• Self-assessments by operating staff with the assistance of compliance staff or outside consultants.

 • Interviews of operational staff conducted by compliance staff or outside consultants.

-• Through use of questionnaires circulated to staff of firm by compliance staff or outside consultants.
+• Questionnaires circulated to the firm’s staff by compliance staff or outside consultants.

-• By compliance staff or consultants through review of documentation.
+• By compliance staff or consultants through a review of documentation.

-• Review and analysis of exceptions/compliance issues and especially material compliance issues including how these issues were identified and resolved.
+• Review and analyze exceptions/compliance issues, especially material compliance issues, including how these issues were identified and resolved.

-• Regular follow-up work done to address compliance issues identified in the normal course of work.
+• Regular follow-up work addresses compliance issues identified in the normal course of work.

-• Follow-up on findings flowing from application of forensic tests.
+• Follow-up on findings flowing from the application of forensic tests.

 • Through a comprehensive risk assessment and mapping of risks identified to policies and procedures for mitigation and management.

-• Redoing work done when compliance program was initially established.
+• Redoing work was done when the compliance program was initially established.

 • Review of work done by internal audit staff during the course of the period covered by the review.